RusbehAbtahi/RAGstream/README.md

 # RAGstream

-RAGstream is a local-first RAG workbench created to pursue a long-standing goal: building my own retrieval system with explicit attention control and agentic orchestration.
-Long before recent changes to the ChatGPT UI, I wanted a GUI where I decide which documents are in or out for each prompt, plus a controller that inserts agents for deterministic file inclusion, prompt shaping, semantic gating, and context condensation.
-The UI changes only accelerated this plan.
-The immediate objective is to generate transparent Super-Prompts—inspectable, editable, and routable either back into ChatGPT UI or directly via API to models such as OpenAI GPT, Anthropic Claude, or Google Gemini.
-Where Aistratus emphasized disciplined AWS learning, RAGstream prioritizes practical control first and turns that journey into RAG education.
+RAGstream is a local-first RAG workbench for building transparent, controllable multi-agent pipelines around large language models.
+It ingests project documents into local vector stores (Chroma), runs a deterministic retrieval and reranking pipeline, and then assembles an explicit Super-Prompt that can be sent either to the ChatGPT UI or to APIs.
+Each intelligent step (prompt shaping, semantic gating, condensation, format enforcement) is implemented as a stateless agent whose behaviour is defined as data rather than hard-coded logic: JSON configurations are interpreted by an AgentFactory, so agents can be versioned and evolved like a small database.
+On top of this, the project is evolving toward a richer GUI where multi-project database selection, tagged conversation history (e.g. GOLD / SILVER / RED / BLUE), and V-model-inspired tooling for software-engineering tasks are orchestrated through the same agent stack.

+This repository is the next generation of my earlier project “Aistratus” (a multi-stage prompting framework).
+The emphasis here is on *transparent RAG*: human-in-the-loop, deterministic where possible, and explicit about which parts are LLM-driven and which are pure retrieval / control logic.

 ---

 ## Architecture

-At a high level, RAGstream keeps ingestion and retrieval modular, adds focused agents inside the Controller, and composes a transparent Super-Prompt before calling an LLM.
+At a high level, RAGstream keeps ingestion and retrieval strictly separated from generation, runs a linear 8-step RAG pipeline inside a Controller, and uses a neutral “Agent Stack” (AgentFactory + AgentPrompt + llm_client) to instantiate all LLM-based agents before composing the final Super-Prompt.

 ```mermaid
 flowchart TD

   subgraph "Ingestion / Memory"
     IM["IngestionManager"]
     LDR["DocumentLoader"]